How did you become a registered dietitian?

 Get what you want, don’t want what you get.

 I transitioned Hummusapien from a clean eating approach to intuitive eating in 2016 when I realized I was perpetuating orthorexia with my content and it all started with the post I Have Been Changed For Good.
 I then wrote How I Became The Eater I Want to Be and How Eating Intuitively Helped me Live More Intuitively.
-Also check out this podcast, What It’s Really Like to Be a Healthy Living Blogger.

 If you’re struggling with a serious eating disorder, you’ll need comprehensive medical care involving a team of an RD, doctor, and therapist.
 Click here to find a treatment center in your area.